 Bird watching in Mabamba is done on a motorized local boat.
 The boat ride takes you through trails in the thick papyrus in search of bird species.
 Mabamba Wetland can be accessed via both Kampala and Entebbe.
 But, the easiest route to the bay is through the Nakiwogo landing site in Entebbe.
 You take a 10-minute ferry from the site to the Kasanje landing site.
 Thereafter, drive through farmlands to Mabamba bay.

 Kibale Forest National Park

-This Park is located in western Uganda and it is the popular primate capital of the world.
-Home to 13 primate species, Kibale is also a popular birding destination in Uganda.
+This Park is located in western Uganda and it is the popular primate capital of the world, it is home to 13 primate species with chimpanzee trekking as the prime activity.
+Kibale is also a popular birding destination in Uganda.
 The Important Birding Area (IBA) is home to over 375 bird species.
 And of these, 60% of them are forest birds.
-Thus, making it an excellent birding spot for birders.
 The most sought-after bird in this Park is the Green Breasted Pitta, and it is endemic to Kibale Forest.